bsstephan/buildable-stick-system/README.md

 Written by and copyright Brian S. Stephan (<bss@incorporeal.org>).

-bullet-system-stick is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The Buildable Stick System is free software: you can redistribute it and/or modify it under the terms of the GNU General Public
+License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-bullet-system-stick is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The Buildable Stick System is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with bullet-system-stick.
+You should have received a copy of the GNU General Public License along with the Buildable Stick System.
 If not, see
 <https://www.gnu.org/licenses/>.